-Notes: The assigned colors for Phase 2 are based on the assumption that the releases from core damage events with failed tubes have characteristics that are appropriately treated as part of the large early release frequency as modeled by the NRC in NUREG-1150.
+Notes: 1.
+The assigned colors for Phase 2 are based on the assumption that the releases from core damage events with failed tubes have characteristics that are appropriately treated as part of the large early release frequency as modeled by the NRC in NUREG-1150.

-B&W plants with circumferential tube cracks may be susceptible to failure due to axial stresses induced by thermal transients.
-If circumferential cracks are found in the free-span of a B&W plant, the issue should be submitted for .
+2. B&W plants with circumferential tube cracks may be susceptible to failure due to axial stresses induced by thermal transients.
+If circumferential cracks are found in the free-span of a B&W plant, the issue should be submitted for a Detailed Risk Evaluation.

 3. Babcock and Wilcox (B&W) reactors are listed separately for some findings because they have different frequencies for some important sequences.
 High/dry core damage sequences are less likely to produce tube failures due to high tube temperatures in B&W once-through SG designs than in the U-tube SG designs in Westinghouse (W) and Combustion Engineering (CE) plants.
 Also, B&W plants have a higher incidence of steam-side depressurization events that would fail tubes that had degraded to the degree that they are susceptible to MSLB accident pressures.